(I may earn a small commission from the products mentioned in this post.)

 When starting the ride, I could really feel the range of motion being stretched and after the first mile or so I no longer noticed.
 I am somewhat sore after the long bicycle rides but I ice my knee as soon as I return home.

 A year before my surgery my wife booked a cruise.
-When I made the decision to have TKR I was concerned that I would have enough recovery time before flying and cruising.
+When I made the decision to have TKR I was concerned if I would have enough recovery time before flying and cruising.

 In order to travel, I had to endure a 2 hour and 45-minute flight.
 I was told by my doctor to get up every 45 minutes to walk in the aisle (read my article about flying after knee replacement).

 Once I was on the cruise ship, they had everything I needed to continue my exercises, including a first-class fitness center.
-I walked a lot of stairs and took excursions with no problems.
-I could have been more conservative in my activities if needed.
+I walked a lot of stairs intentionally (elevators were available) and took excursions with no problems.
+I could have been more conservative in my activities if I had needed to be.

 If you’re still in pain at the 3-month mark, take some pressure off your joint and start swimming more often (as always, ask your doctor first).
-Swimming is a low intensity, yet total body workout that will help you:
+Swimming is a low resistance exercise, yet total body workout that will help you:

 - Get in cardiovascular shape